raffopazzo/depc/docs/00_intro.md

 DepC is therefore a challenge and an experiment: what if C/C++ had dependent types?

-It probably helps to also show what dependent types are.
+The goal of this project is a bit open-ended.
+It would obviously be great if I could get to a fully working, industry-ready programming language as efficient as C/C++ and as safe as Idris.
+But that's a big project and I don't know how far I can take it.
+I will try to get it as far as possible.
+If people start contributing it will be easier to get further.

+## What are Dependent Types?

 Some people are already familiar with dependent types but many aren't.
+So, it probably helps to also show what dependent types are.
 A more detailed explanation is given in [01 - A Super Quick Primer on Type Theory](01_type_theory.md) but an even quicker intuition goes like this.
 Take the C++ standard library function `std::find()`.